Bealby/grandpas-pocket-watch-shop/README.md

 - Order and Appointments are displayed in the second column of the page.
-An `overflow` css command is used for both the `Order History` and `Appointments` list, so that each, after a certian amount of orders and appoitnments, turn to a scrolling view which evenly aligns with the `Delivery` and `Keep Shopping` height.
+An `overflow` css command is used for both the `Order History` and `Appointments` list, so that each, after a certain amount of orders and appointments, turn to a scrolling view which evenly aligns with the `Delivery` and `Keep Shopping` height.

-- For smaller devices the Order and Appointment table fields are reduced to `Order Number`and `Order Total` for **Order History** and `Date` and `Time` for **Appointments** to allow for a less congested viewing on smaller devices.
+- For smaller devices the Order and Appointment table fields are reduced to `Order Number` and `Order Total` for **Order History** and `Date` and `Time` for **Appointments** to allow for a less congested viewing on smaller devices.